sophongo/sophdoc/docs/en/admin/kpanda/best-practice/multi-arch.md

 !!! note

-    This page is only applicable to adding heterogeneous nodes to a worker cluster created using the AI platform platform in offline mode, excluding connected clusters.
+    This page is only applicable to adding heterogeneous nodes to a worker cluster created using the AI platform in offline mode, excluding connected clusters.

 ## Prerequisites

 - A AI platform Full Mode deployment has been successfully completed, and the bootstrap node is still alive.
-  Refer to the documentation [Offline Installation of AI platform Enterprise](../../install/commercial/start-install.md) for the deployment process.
+- A worker cluster with AMD architecture and CentOS 7.9 operating system has been created through the AI platform.
+Refer to the documentation
-- A worker cluster with AMD architecture and CentOS 7.9 operating system has been created through the AI platform platform.
-Refer to the documentation [Creating a Worker Cluster](../clusters/create-cluster.md) for the creation process.
+  [Creating a Worker Cluster](../clusters/create-cluster.md) for the creation process.

 ## Procedure